priyapower/priya_and_ricky_learn_python/lessons/1setup.md

     InstalledDir: /Library/Developer/CommandLineTools/usr/bin
     ```
   - This means I have Command Line Tools from Apple which has GCC
-1. PACKAGE MANAGER:
+3. PACKAGE MANAGER:
   - Install Homebrew - I already have it
   - I checked my system with `brew -v` or `brew --version` and got back `Homebrew 2.5.10...`
   - Opened `~/.profile` and added `export PATH="/usr/local/opt/python/libexec/bin:$PATH"` to the very bottom
   - Installed Python 3 with `brew install python`
   - Took about 2 minutes to fully install
   - Confirmed using `python3 --version`, I now see `Python 3.8.2`
-1. PIP:
+4. PIP:
   - Check installation of pip and that it is pointing to the correct Python
   - Use `python3 -m pip --version` and got back `pip 19.2.3 from /Library/Developer/CommandLineTools/Library/Frameworks/Python3.framework/Versions/3.8/lib/python3.8/site-packages/pip (python 3.8)`
   - Success!
 (I can also use `pip3 --version`)
-1. PIPENV:
+5. PIPENV:
   - [Pipenv](https://docs.python-guide.org/dev/virtualenvs/#virtualenvironments-ref) is a dependency manager for Python projects.
 If you’re familiar with Node.js’ npm or Ruby’s bundler, it is similar
-  - Did `pip3 install --user pipenv`
+  - The following works for my local: `pip3 install --user pipenv` or `sudo -H pip install -U pipenv`
-  - `pipenv` is not available in my shell, so I may need to do some more work with this.
-Check out this [resource](https://stackoverflow.com/questions/46391721/pipenv-command-not-found)
+  - To run, use `pipenv shell` in your project directory